The Golden Path to Guarded Monotone Strict NP: Preliminaries

 \section{Preliminaries}

-We use the bar notation for tuples, and the set $\{1,\dots,n\}$ is denoted by $[n]$.
-We extend the containment relation on sets to tuples by ignoring the ordering on the entries.
+The set $\{1,\dots,n\}$ is denoted by $[n]$, and we use the bar notation $\bar{t}$ for tuples.
+The \emph{component-wise action} of a function $f\colon A^n \rightarrow B$ on $k$-tuples is given by We extend the containment relation on sets to tuples by ignoring the ordering on the entries.
 For example, we might write $X\subseteq \bar{t}$ for a set $X$ and a tuple $\bar{t}$.

-\subsection{Structures.}
+\subsection{Structures}